antarctica/ops-data-store/README.md

 respectively are recommended as conventional defaults.

-In addition, a mechanism must be available for creating and maintaining Postgres role and users as outlined in abstract in the [Permissions](#permissions) section.
+In addition, a mechanism must be available for creating and maintaining Postgres role and users as outlined in abstract in the [Permissions](#permissions) section and more specifically in [Database Permissions](#database-permissions).
 This must support updating permissions as needed based on the memberships of the relevant LDAP groups.
-It must be documented in the [User Synchronisation Mechanism](#bas-it-user-sync) section.

 ### Microsoft Entra requirements